Stormwater and urban waterways

 - Groundwater: The water in the soil below the surface of the ground, which can rise and pool at the surface after heavy rainfall.
 We are not responsible for groundwater as it can't be collected by our drainage network

 - Surface water/overland sheet flow: Water which naturally flows across natural ground and has not been concentrated by a drain, surface channel, subsoil drain, or pipe.
-This often occurs at the fringes of the City where properties back on to natural bushland.
+This often occurs at the fringes of the city where properties back on to natural bushland.
 Surface water/overland sheet flow is not regulated by Tasmanian law.

 Request for a stormwater service connection